ubccr/ccrdocs/pages/hpc/data-transfer.md

 After the Site has been added you can connect to CCR by selecting it from the Site Manager Window and clicking `Connect`

-### OnDemand File Manager App
+## OnDemand File Manager App

-* This is browser based for simple tranfsers and not recommended for large amounts of data
+* This is browser based for simple transfers and not recommended for large amounts of data

-This infomation is avalable in our [Open OnDemand Documentation](../portals/ood.md)
+This information is available in our [Open OnDemand Documentation](../portals/ood.md)

-### More reading
+## More reading

 * [Indiana University Tutorial on SFTP](https://kb.iu.edu/d/akqg)
 * [A Cloud Guru's Tutorial on SSH and SCP](https://acloudguru.com/blog/engineering/ssh-and-scp-howto-tips-tricks)